 The heart of the traditional business software is accounting functionality.
 Many visitors to this page are in one of these camps:

-- Businesses which are looking to exit MYOB because they have outgrown it
+- Businesses which are looking to exit MYOB or some other entry level accounting package because they have outgrown it

 In all cases, visitors to this site are considering a cloud accounting system at the heart of their IT stack.
 Of course, by now, many businesses have cloud applications doing important roles: at the very least; websites, online stores, and possibly marketing automation tools like Infusionsoft.

 Xero will do the job for most SMEs, except those who have many inter-entity transactions.